- The 7 Types of Shelter for Survival

 Lean-to is one of the easiest and most common constructed primitive shelters.
 It is easy to build and can put up in less than an hour using different materials.
 Lean-to shelter is a perfect defense from wind or rain that might encounter during an unplanned adventure.

-- Location.
-Look for a flat place with two trees that have enough distance so you can lay down.
+- Location is key, look for a flat place with two trees that have enough distance so you can lay down.
 When done choosing your site, clear the area, and remove any rocks or branches.

 - When everything is clear, look for a straight and long branch that you can use as a ridge pole.
 Tie each side to the two trees.
 Do not place it too low so you can go inside quickly.